Rorins/todo-app-fullstack/README.md

 Welcome to the Todo app!
 This application allows you to manage your tasks.

+This was made as a coding challenge for a company.

 Below detailed documentation I made in italian:

 [db-todo.pdf](https://github.com/user-attachments/files/23286106/db-todo.pdf)